Lazztech/Lazztech.Hub-Service/docs/boilerplate/NewProject.md

 # How to setup this boilerplate for a new project

-- Replaced Gian-TS-Stack with Lazztech.Hub
+- Replaced Gian-TS-Stack with Lazztech.Hub address across repo
-- Replaced ts_stack_server with lazztech_hub_server
+- Replaced ts_stack_server with lazztech_hub_server address across repo
 - Added the pipeline to jenkins blue ocean
     - After adding your repo, go back to Manage Jenkins -> Configure System -> GitHub -> Advanced -> “Re-register hooks for all jobs”
         - http://jayd.ml/jenkins/2019/03/05/jenkins-pipeline-webhooks.html